milanpanicmikaca/Portfolio/README.md

-setting up repository for project
+setting up a repository for the project